Cambridge-ICCS/practical-ml-with-pytorch/README.md

 [on binder](https://mybinder.org/v2/gh/Cambridge-ICCS/ml-training-material/main).

 _Notes:_
-* _It is not possible to save work from a binder session, so we advise using one of the above options.
+* _If you leave a binder session your work will be lost, so be careful to save any work you want to keep_
-  This is an easy way to run the worked solutions, however._
+* _Due to the limited resources provided by binder you will struggle to run training in exercises 3 and 4._

 ## License